-If you only withdraw part of your pension, we will deduct 30% tax because we then estimate that we are not paying out the majority of your total income and we will therefore only deduct 30 percent.
+If you only withdraw part of your pension, we will deduct 30 percent tax because we then estimate that we are not paying out the majority of your total income.
 Your employer or other payer should then deduct tax according to the table.

-From the year you turn 66, you will pay less tax on your pension than you are when you are younger.
-The lower tax from the age of 66 applies regardless of when you choose to start taking out your pension.
+From the year you turn 66 (67 from 2023), you will pay less tax on your pension than when you are younger.
+The lower tax from the age of 66 (67 from 2023) applies regardless of when you choose to receiving your pension.
+For pensioners

 Apply for a national public pension when you live in another country

 If you have worked and paid taxes in Sweden, you have earned a Swedish pension.
-You are entitled to an income pension, premium pension and supplementary pension even if you choose to live in another country as a pensioner.
+You are entitled to an income pension, premium pension and supplementary pension even if you settle in another country as a pensioner.
 From 2023 you are not entitled to a guarantee pension when living outside Sweden.

 If you are resident outside Sweden, in an EEA country or in Switzerland (the EEA is the EU countries as well as Norway, Iceland and Liechtenstein), you must apply to the pension authority in the country where you reside.

 If you live outside the EEA or Switzerland, you must apply for a Swedish pension yourself by using a form.
 You also need to include a life certificate as we only have access to Swedish population registers.
 Sweden has signed social security agreements with a number of countries outside the EEA, these agreements can affect which pension you receive and which country you should apply from.
-Contact customer service if you have questions regarding what applies to the country you live in.
+Please contact customer service if you have questions regarding what applies to the country you live in.
 Form for applying for a Swedish pension if you live outside Sweden